PillowFishSticks/Milestone-Project/README.md

 ## Design Choices

-The resume website was made to be serious, but with a fun side, with the emphasis on highlighting my education, experience, and previous projects.
-The following desiign choices were made bearing this in mind:
+The resume website was made to display education, work experience, and projects, with a fun side.
+With emphasis on highlighting my education, experience, and previous projects.
+The following design choices were made bearing this in mind:

 ### Fonts
 - The primary font 'exo' was chosen to be the main text of this site as it is simple, and looks professional.